JoshuaTheMiller/conditional-build-matrix/README.md

 ### Necessary JSON File

 This Action requires a JSON file that contains the information you would normally include in a `strategy.matrix.includes` block (example is [included below](#sample-json-file)).
-By default, the action will look for a top level file named `matrix_includes.json`.
+By default, the action will look for file in your `.github/workflows/` folder named `matrix_includes.json`.
 If you want to name the file differently, or place it in a different folder, set the path via the `inputFile` input.

 #### Sample JSON File